nutterb/redcapAPI-Defunct/cran-comments.md

 There were no other notes, warnings, or errors produced by CHECK.

+### Response to Second CRAN Review

+I apologize, and am kicking myself, for not catching the angle brackets around the link to redcap.org in the Description.
+I have added them to this submission.

+The issues at <https://raw.githubusercontent.com/kalibera/cran-checks/master/rchk/results/redcapAPI.out> have been addressed in the sense that all C code has removed from the package.
+As far as I know, it was not being used and I lack the skillset to maintain it.

 ### Response to CRAN Review

 The redundant R has been removed from the title.